dt-orders/load-traffic/README.md

 Assuming the dt-orders app is running, start docker with this command and adjust arguments as needed.

+NOTE: 172.17.0.1 is a special IP within Docker that refers to the host that is running the Docker image

 ```
 docker run -it \
     --env SERVER_URL=172.17.0.1 \